-The Department of Modern Languages and Classics offers bajor programs in Classics, French, German, and Spanish; Inguage and literature courses in Greek and Latin; introductory Inguage courses in Chinese and Hebrew, as well as honors Fograms in French, German, and Spanish.
+The Department of Modern Languages and Classics offers major programs in Classics, French, German, and Spanish; language and literature courses in Greek and Latin; introductory language courses in Chinese and Hebrew, as well as honors programs in French, German, and Spanish.

-The program in Classics is comprised of courses of instruction nanguages, literature, history, culture and civilization.
-One of he language courses may be used to satisfy the 3(b) quirements of the Faculty of Arts while the other courses in passics may be used to satisfy the 3(c) requirement.
+The program in Classics is comprised of courses of instruction in languages, literature, history, culture and civilization.
+One of the language courses may be used to satisfy the 3(b) requirement of the Faculty of Arts while the other courses in Classics may be used to satisfy the 3(c) requirement.

-Consisting the significance of the cultural links between the essical civilizations of Greece and Rome and their later exposed descendants, the department encourages its students explore language as an evolving tool of communication and pression.
-Students majoring in Classics are strongly advised study at least one of the classical languages; Latin is a bueble asset for students majoring in French, Spanish or perman.
+Recognizing the significance of the cultural links between the classical civilizations of Greece and Rome and their later European descendants, the department encourages its students to explore language as an evolving tool of communication and expression.
+Students majoring in Classics are strongly advised to study at least one of the classical languages; Latin is a valuable asset for students majoring in French, Spanish or German.

+a.
 Major concentrations

-Pudents intending to major in Classics, French, German, or panish are required to consult members of the department for twice about, and approval of, their academic programs.
-Where propriate, supporting courses offered by other departments be suggested.
+Students intending to major in Classics.
+French, German, or Spanish are required to consult members of the department for advice about, and approval of, their academic programs.
+Where appropriate, supporting courses offered by other departments will be suggested.
 The following general requirements apply:

-Passics: A major in Classics consists of at least six courses, bur of which must be at the 300 level or above.
+Classics: A major in Classics consists of at least six courses, four of which must be at the 300 level or above.

-The following are recommended as core courses for the major:
+The following a re recommended as core courses for the major:

-Ca 202.1 (.2) Mythology of Greece and Rome
+Cla 202.1 (.2) Mythology of Greece and Rome

 Cla 203.1 (.2) Art in Greece and the Ancient Near East

 Cla 204.2 (.1) Art in Rome and Christian Europe to the 14th

 Century

 Cla 301.0 Classics in Translation

 Cla 303.0 History of Greece

 Cla 304.0 History of Rome

 Cla 305.0 Hellenistic History

 Cla 306.0 The Epic

 Cla 310.0 History of Israel

 Cla 405.0 Advanced Reading and Tutorial

-Dench: A major in French normally consists of at least six Diversity credits in French beyond Fre 200.0.
+French: A major in French normally consists of at least six university credits in French beyond Fre 200.0.
 Both Fre 300.0 and Fre 301.0 are compulsory.
 At least two of the six credits must be made up of courses at the 400 level; one of these 400 level credits must be chosen from among the following group of courses which centers on the literature of the French-speaking world: 414.0, 415.0, 416.0, 417.0, 419.0, 420.0, 424.0, 425.0, 426.1, 427.2, 428.1, 429.2 and 450.0.